purplesandbox/TomeRaider/README.md

 urllib.error

-to install the minimal requirements, run in your terminal, or preferred IDE
+to install the minimal requirements run in your terminal or preferred IDE our requirements file

 `$ pip install -r requirements.txt`